-Starting salary up to £30,504.28 for London (Depending on experience) this includes London Allowance and 20% shift allowance
+Starting salary up to £30,504.28 for London (Depending on experience) this includes London Allowance and up to 20% shift allowance

-Starting salary up to £27,804.18 outside of London (Depending on experience) this includes a 20% shift allowance
+Starting salary up to £27,804.18 outside of London (Depending on experience) this includes up to a 20% shift allowance

 Some shift patterns may attract different allowance rates.